- What is hyperthyroidism?

 - Erectile dysfunction in men

 Though not common, some people may experience weight gain due to increased appetite in hyperthyroidism.
 Some people may find that their appetite decreases.
+If you think that you may have signs of hyperthyroidism, you can try using the Ada app for a free assessment.

 Also called Basedow’s disease or diffuse toxic goiter, this is the most common cause of hyperthyroidism.
 It is an autoimmune condition in which the immune system mistakenly stimulates the thyroid gland to produce excess thyroid hormone.
 Graves' disease often runs in families and mainly affects young adult women, though it can occur in anyone, of any age.